adfink/adfink.github.io/_posts/2015-12-16-recommital.md

 The sun and stuff.
 So cool.
 Really really, actually, really, suuuper cool.

 First off the sun.
 So shiny and bright.
-More than a million times the size of earth just sitting there all thermonuclear like throwing off heat and light galore, making it rain energy all day and (ironically) all night.
+More than a million times the size of earth just sitting there all thermonuclear-like throwing off heat and light galore, making it rain energy all day and (ironically) all night.
 Literally smashing atoms together so hard that they stick.
 All day all night for billions of years.
 Whoa.
 Talk about putting the team on your back.
 Thanks sun!